Restored Republic: Juárez Returns to Mexico City

 Political disturbances broke out as soon as Juarez assumed his new term.
 The Caste War continued to flare up in Yucatan, and the Revolución de los Ríos had broken out among the Yaqui and the Mayo in Sonora.
 The latter would end in the Bacum Massacre in which Mexican troops killed over a hundred Yaqui men, women, and children.
-The government further defeated insurrections in Guerrero, Puebla, Veracruz, Mexico State, Queretaro, Jalisco, and Sinaloa.

-Mexico experienced a series of natural disasters during this time as well, Matamoros, Bagdad, and Brazos in Tamaulipas being almost destroyed by earthquakes, hurricanes, and freshets during October and November 1867.
-Tuxtepec, Oaxaca suffered a devastating earthquake in May 1870.
-In 1869, a drought caused a substantial decline in the crop of maize.

-Early in 1868, violence was running rampant throughout the nation.
-In most of the states, robbery, kidnapping, and murder were of daily occurrence.
-José María Patoni a former liberal commander was kidnapped and murdered in August, 1868, by the commander of a local garrison in Durango, which caused a national scandal.

-The year 1869 opened with a pronunciamiento in Mérida, Yucatan in January and February which was summarily suppressed with a number of the insurgents put to death by Colonel Ceballos.

-Miguel Negrete led another revolt at Puebla on February 3, but was defeated by the end of the month.
-Insurrections had occurred in all of the states, but by June 1869, the nation had been mostly pacified.
-Negrete himself was captured and sentenced to death, but due to public outcry over his previous services to the nation including serving at the Battle of Puebla, Negrete was eventually pardoned.
+The government suppressed other minor insurrections.

 A more serious insurrection occurred at the end of the year at San Luis Potosi, headed by Francisco Aguirre, Martinez, and Larranaga.
 It was joined by the governor of Zacatecas, Trinidad García de la Cadena, who placed himself at the head of the entire movement.
-Juarez assumed emergency powers, and defeated the insurrection in four months.
-The rebels were defeated on February 22, 1870, by General Rocha at a place known ad Lo de Ovejo, after which they were dispersed.
+Juarez declared an emergency and crushed the rebellion in four months.
+General Rocha defeated the insurgents on February 22, 1870, at a location known as Lo de Ovejo, after which they were dispersed.

+On August 17, 1867, a long delayed law was published decreeing new elections to be held for the presidency and for the congress.
+An opposition party, calling itself constitutionalist and supporting the candidacy of Porfirio Diaz now emerged, but when elections were held in October, 1867 Juarez obtained a majority of the votes.
+On December 19 congress certified the election and he assumed office on the 25th.

 On October 13, 1870, congress passed a general amnesty law absolving anyone accused of treason, with the exception of certain high officials and deserters who had worked with the Second Mexican Empire.